vismaychuriwala/OpenGJK-GPU/README.md

 6. **Code Structure**: GPU wrapper in `GJK::GPU` namespace with built-in CUDA timing support

+7. **Warp Parallel Implementation** Added warpParallelGJK.cu and warpParallelGJK.h which use 16 threads per polytope-polytope collision.
+Currently main speedup over normal GPU implementation is from parallelising the support function calls.

 ## CPU Baseline Implementation

 The CPU baseline in `GJK/cpu/` was adapted from the original openGJK to use the common flattened memory layout: